8 Tips for Choosing a Plastic Surgeon

 - 6. Evaluate Communication StyleChoose a plastic surgeon with whom you are comfortable talking and who supports your information needs.
 When you first meet the plastic surgeon, ask a question and notice how he or she responds.
 Does he or she welcome your questions and answer them in ways that you can understand?
 Does the plastic surgeon offer you options personalized for your needs?
 Are before and after photo books of the doctor's actual work available for you to review?
 Find a plastic surgeon who shows an interest in getting to know you, who will consider your treatment preferences, and who will respect your decision-making process.

-- 7. Review Patient Satisfaction SurveysYou'll want to have total confidence in your decision to undergo plastic surgery.
+- 7. Review Patient ReviewsYou'll want to have total confidence in your decision to undergo plastic surgery.
 Reading what other people have to say about a doctor can provide insight into how a doctor practices medicine, as well as how his or her medical practice is operated.
-Patient satisfaction surveys typically ask people about their experience with scheduling appointments, wait times, office environment, and office staff friendliness.
-You can learn about how well patients trust the doctor, how much time he or she spends with their patients, and how well he or she answers questions.
+Patient reviews typically reflect people's experience with scheduling appointments, wait times, office environment, and office staff friendliness.
+You can learn how well patients trust the doctor, how much time he or she spends with their patients, and how well he or she answers questions.

 - 8. Know What Your Insurance CoversYour insurance coverage is a practical matter.
 To receive the most insurance benefits and pay the least out-of-pocket for your care, you may need to choose a plastic surgeon who participates in your plan.
 Some elective procedures may be reimbursed by your workplace Flexible Spending Plan.
 Regardless how you pay for your surgery, you should still consider credentials, experience, outcomes, and hospital quality as you select a plastic surgeon from your plan.